VickiLanger/OpenGates/site/checklist.md

 ## OpenGates Checklist

-The checklist is broken down into sections to help us understand how each item helps.
+The checklist is broken down into sections to help us understand how each item helps us open gates and avoid gatekeeping.

 ### Inclusion
  - [ ] Images should vary in age, ability, race, nationality, gender,